bgoonz/docs-collection/github/code-security/supply-chain-security/managing-vulnerabilities-in-your-projects-dependencies/viewing-and-updating-vulnerable-dependencies-in-your-repository.md

 ---
 title: Viewing and updating vulnerable dependencies in your repository
-intro: 'If {% data variables.product.product_name %} discovers vulnerable dependencies in your project, you can view them on the Dependabot alerts tab of your repository.
-Then, you can update your project to resolve or dismiss the vulnerability.'
+intro: "If {% data variables.product.product_name %} discovers vulnerable dependencies in your project, you can view them on the Dependabot alerts tab of your repository.
+Then, you can update your project to resolve or dismiss the vulnerability."
 redirect_from:
   - /articles/viewing-and-updating-vulnerable-dependencies-in-your-repository
   - /github/managing-security-vulnerabilities/viewing-and-updating-vulnerable-dependencies-in-your-repository